kmadsdev/kmadsdev/README.md

   - After a research, the overall project rating was 4.5/5

 - Other Projects
-  - Discord Bots/Apps for Entertainment, Music, Games, Ticket-system, Moderation and other funcionalities (2018-2021)
+  - Minecraft-Discord server chat integration (In-game messages appear on Discord and vice-versa) using JavaScript
-  - Minecraft-Discord server chat integration (In-game messages appear on Discord and vice-versa) using Java/JavaScript (2019/2020)
+  - Discord Bots & Apps for Entertainment, Games, Support, Moderation and other funcionalities
-  - Canva designs, logos, banners, presentations, portifolios/curriculums, animations, photos, books, mockups, design system (2017-)
+  - Canva designs, logos, banners, presentations, portifolios/curriculums, animations, photos, books, mockups, design system
-  - Roblox moddels and games with Lua and clothes/acessories (got over 10k sales)
+  - Roblox moddels and games with Lua and clothes/acessories & got over 10k sales
-  - SoundCloud, made some tracks and remixes & got over 150k plays (2021-2022)
+  - SoundCloud, made some tracks and remixes & got over 150k plays

 ---